caspiankeyes/agi-hedge-fund/docs/IMPLEMENTATION_EXAMPLE.md

 # Recursive Implementation Example

-This document provides a detailed example of how the recursive cognitive architecture works in AGI-HEDGE-FUND.
+This document provides a detailed example of how the recursive cognitive architecture works in Multi-Agent Debate.
 We'll walk through the complete lifecycle of a market decision, from data ingestion to trade execution, highlighting the recursive patterns and interpretability mechanisms at each stage.

 ## Overview